bbauska/meta-react-basics/README.md

   width="60%" />
 </p>

-In this section (26), you learned how to take CSS style rules from an external file named index.CSS and add it inside a component as an internal style.
+<p>In this section (26), you learned how to take CSS style rules from an external file
+named index.CSS and add it inside a component as an internal style.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 27 of module 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>27.
 JSX syntax and the arrow function</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Components as Function Expressions</h3>

-Up to this point, you've likely only observed ES5 function declarations used to define components in React.
-However, this is not the only way to do it.
+<p>Up to this point, you've likely only observed ES5 function declarations
+used to define components in React.
+However, this is not the only way to do it.</p>

-In this section (27), you will learn about some alternative approaches, specifically by using function expressions and arrow functions.
+<p>In this section (27), you will learn about some alternative approaches,
+specifically by using function expressions and arrow functions.</p>

 <h4>Function Expressions</h4>

-Let's start with a function declaration used as a component in React:
+<p>Let's start with a function declaration used as a component in React:</p>

 ```
 function Nav(props) {